Monday, February 25, 2008

 The Machiavellian idea was that this would bring many single dateless men to the reception.
 Then she and her friends could troll the waters for a catch.

 It was a fine idea, except for one thing.
-The wedding happened during a major sporting event - it may have been the World Series, but that doesn't matter.
-Every man at the reception, dateless or not, gathered around the TV at the bar and watched the sporting event.
+The wedding happened during the World Series.
+Every man at the reception, dateless or not, gathered around the TV at the bar and watched the game.
 MY WIFE and all of her friends didn't go home with a damned thing except experience.

 2 - MY WIFE and I attended a wedding reception in 2004.
 Nice couple, now residing in Brooklyn.
 The wedding reception was in October.
 The wedding reception was held in a suburb of Boston.